JamieBort/Portfolio-Website/README.md

-# JamieBort.github.io
 My Portfolio Website

 ToDo:

 -[ ] 1.
-Add portfolio url to linkedin profile
+Add portfolio url to LinikedIn profile

 -[ ] 2.
 What am I involved in and when? (show calendar or neat list)